-I have worked in several charities and have experience of supporting people who are struggling through a difficult pregnancy, with pregnancy loss, and parents who are grieving the death of a baby.
-I also work with people touched by birth trauma at any stage of their journey.
+In the voluntary sector I have experience supporting people who are struggling through a difficult pregnancy, with pregnancy loss, and parents who are grieving the death of a baby.
+I also support people touched by birth trauma however long ago this may have occurred.

 I have extensive experience working with people who are impacted by the burdens of a chronic health condition (whether their own or someone they care for) and those who are facing life-changing diagnoses.
 Specific conditions I have knowledge and experience of are stroke; diabetes; cystic fibrosis; cancer; gut and bowel conditions; kidney disease.

 In private practice I have experience working with workplace stress, bullying and burnout as well as issues involving sexuality and confusion of identity.

 Outside of my private practice I am a specialist psychotherapist in the NHS working in Barts hospital cancer and palliative care services.

 My background equips me to work with people who are experiencing loss and grief; anxiety and depression; fears for their health; crises in their relationships; and with those who are questioning the meaning and direction of their lives.